 Overall, though, Dead Island felt surprisingly tight and compelling.
 I wouldn’t say it struck me as being the greatest open world game ever, nor as the best zombie game ever — Fallout 3 and Left 4 Dead both come to mind as stronger examples in their respective genres.
 But as I said before, it’s the combination of those two elements that has me very interested.
 Here is a game that encourages you to explore a beautiful resort, but will make you scared to look around every other corner.
 And that intrigues me.

-The Good: Zombies + open world = a compelling combination.
+Pros: Zombies + open world = a compelling combination.

-The Bad: Poor voice acting, unconvincing characters.
+Cons: Poor voice acting, unconvincing characters.